-How to incorporate a company in Malaysia through Labuan
+How to incorporate a company in Malaysia through Labuan in 2021

 For most of our Clients interested in doing business from Malaysia, Healy Consultants Group PLC recommends market entry via a Labuan company.
 Labuan company incorporation is straightforward, and can be completed in four weeks.
 Our Client is not required to travel during the engagement.
 Our local representative will complete all mandatory steps from A to Z.

 The steps for starting business in Malaysia through a Labuan company include:

 - Consultation: Following a face-to-face meeting or conference call, Healy Consultants Group PLC and the Client agree on: i) specific business activity and license requirements ii) target company names and their availability, and iii) share capital requirements;